About Hong International Community

-By participating in Hong International Hall, residents will be able to:
+By participating in Hong International Community, students will be able to:

-Below are a few examples of programs that have occurred in Hong in the past!
-If you have an idea for a wing or hall program, contact your Resident Assistant to see about planning it!
+Below are a few examples of programs that have occurred in this Learning Community in the past!
+If you have an idea for a wing or hall program, contact your Resident Assistant or Community Advocate to see about planning it!

 - International Coffee Hours | monthly language table conversations on a variety of international topics; language/topic rotate each month

 - Hong Discoteca | annual event planned by Residence Hall Council

 - International Education Week | participation in co-sponsored events as part of this annual week of events

 - Trip to Poulsbo | the Norwegian Wing attends holiday festivities in this historically Scandinavian town every fall

 - Faculty House Dinners | RAs and Faculty sponsor regular dinners with residents from the wings